beanbeanjuice/cafeBot/README.md

 * `set-counting-channel` - Sets the current channel to the counting channel.
 This does exactly as it says.
 Try to count as high as you can without messing up!
 * `set-poll-channel` - Sets the current channel to an active poll channel.
 This is needed if you want to run polls on your server!
 * `set-raffle-channel` - Sets the current channel to an active raffle channel.
 This is needed if you want to run raffles on your server!
+* `set-birthday-channel` - Sets the current channel to an active birthday channel.
+Be notified when one of the members in your server is having a birthday!

 <!-- ROADMAP -->